Relaxin

 General information about when this test is indicated:

 Pregnancy in the bitch/queen can be confirmed by measuring concentrations of the hormone relaxin.
 Relaxin is detectable from about 20 days post mating.
-By day 28 the test is positive 80% of pregnant canines/felines.
-However, depending on factors such as breed or size of bitch, litter size and time of mating relative to the LH surge it may not become positive to 31 days then remains positive for the remainder of the gestation.
-Pseudopregnancy does not give a positive result, as there is no placenta.
-As with all pregnancy tests, a positive result reflects the status at the time of testing and does not guarantee that the animal will remain pregnant.
-Relaxin levels decrease within 2-3 days of the loss of a viable pregnancy.
+By day 28 the test is positive in around 80% of pregnant canines/felines.
+However, depending on factors such as breed or size of bitch, litter size, and the time of mating relative to the LH surge, it may not become positive until 31 days.
+Relaxin is then expected to remain positive for the remainder of the gestation.

 Comparison with other related tests:

 Relaxin is superior to progesterone measurement for pregnancy detection in both species.
-Progesterone cannot reliable distinguish between pregnancy and pseudopregnancy in dogs or cats, and similar levels of progesterone are produced in pregnancy and dioestrus in dogs.
+Progesterone cannot reliably distinguish between pregnancy and pseudopregnancy in dogs or cats, and similar levels of progesterone are produced in pregnancy and dioestrus in dogs.
 Relaxin does not increase during pseudopregnancy in dogs or cats or in non-pregnant bitches in dioestrus.